I’m Lisa. I go by she/hers pronouns. Cats are fine but I prefer dogs. 😉

 My clinical background

-I’ve been practicing psychotherapy for about two and a half years.
+I’ve been practicing psychotherapy for about three years.
 I meet with clients on Zoom.
 I was trained to do teletherapy starting in 2019, even before the pandemic.
-I chose to become a clinical counselor, rather than a marriage and family therapist, because of the focus on individual empowerment that’s integrated within this profession.
+I chose to become a clinical counselor, rather than a marriage and family therapist, because of the focus on individual empowerment that’s integrated within the profession of clinical counseling.
 You can read more about my approach here.

 My strengths are working with adults who feel stuck, overwhelmed, unappreciated, frustrated, or lost.